,

 Loss and Bereavement Friendship Skills

-ELSA sessions, take place in either of our special nurture spaces; 'The Bubble Room' or 'The Nest'.
+One to one or group ELSA sessions, take place in either of our special nurture spaces; 'The Bubble Room' or 'The Nest'.

-Each room has been specifically designed and resourced to ensure that every child feels listened to, calm and supported.
+Both rooms have been specifically designed and resourced to ensure that every child feels listened to, calm and supported.

 Parent Self Help Section